gatsbyjs/gatsby/docs/docs/recipes.md

 Showtime.

 - Walk through building and deploying an example site in [tutorial part one](/tutorial/part-one/#deploying-a-gatsby-site)
-- Learn how to make sure your site is configured properly to be [searchable, sharable, and properly navigable](/docs/preparing-for-site-launch/)
+- Learn how to make sure your site is configured properly to be [searchable, shareable, and properly navigable](/docs/preparing-for-site-launch/)
 - Learn about [performance optimization](/docs/performance/)
 - Read about [other deployment related topics](/docs/deploying-and-hosting/)